Singapore’s Grain, a profitable food delivery startup, pulls in $10M for expansion – TechCrunch

 And, ladies and gentleman, the irony of that is that VCs very much like a business that can self-sustain — it shows a model is proven — and investing in a startup that doesn’t need capital can be attractive.

-Ultimately, though, profitability is seen as sexy today — particularly in the meal space where countless U.S. startups has shuttered including Munchery and Sprig — but the focus meant that Grain had to shelve its expansion plans.
+Ultimately, though, profitability is seen as sexy today — particularly in the meal space, where countless U.S. startups have shuttered, including Munchery and Sprig — but the focus meant that Grain had to shelve its expansion plans.
 It then went through soul-searching times in 2017 when a spoilt curry saw 20 customers get food poisoning.

 Sung declined to comment directly on that incident, but he said that company today has developed the “infrastructure” to scale its business across the board, and that very much includes quality control.Grain currently delivers “thousands” of meals per day in Singapore, its sole market, with eight-figures in sales per year, he said.
 Last year, growth was 200 percent, Sung continued, and now is the time to look overseas.
 With Singha, the Grain CEO said the company has “everything we need to launch in Bangkok.”